Campus Cupboard

 The Bloomsburg Food Cupboard has a night just for CU-Bloomsburg students!
 Most Mondays during the Fall and Spring semester, Bloomsburg students can visit the Food Cupboard from 5:00 PM - 6:00 PM.
 (Closes promptly at 6:00 PM)

-The Bloomsburg Food Cupboard walking distance from campus.
+The Bloomsburg Food Cupboard is within walking distance from our campus.
 Please bring a reusable bag and choose what you want from a selection of fresh fruits and vegetables, canned goods, pastas, cereals, snacks, and pre-packaged meals.
 New stock arrives weekly so the food is fresh and so are the options!
 You will need to show your student ID.

-Students who reside in Columbia County and have proof of residence (Utility bill etc.), can access the Bloomsburg Food Cupboard on Sundays 9:15 AM to 10:15 AM, and Tuesdays 11:30 PM to 2:15 PM.
+Students who reside in Columbia County and have proof of residence (Utility bill etc.), can access the Bloomsburg Food Cupboard on Sundays from 9:15 AM to 10:15 AM, and Tuesdays from 11:30 PM to 2:15 PM.

 Please note: Sites may require pre-registration and qualification.